dkimhw/launch_school/js_109/js_109_written.md

     * `let var = 0;`

-      * Variables declared with 'let' are limited to the scope of a block statement - if initialize in code block , cannot be accessed outside it.
+      * Variables declared with 'let' are limited to the scope of a block statement - if initialized in code block , cannot be accessed outside it.

     * `const var = 16;`